CRAB-IZSLT/EnteroFlow/README.md

 # Usage

-The standard command for running the pipeline is as follows: \n
+The standard command for running the pipeline is as follows:

  nextflow run entero.nf --reads “/path/to/raw_reads” \
  				    --outdir “/path/to/store/final_results” \